Israel–Jordan peace treaty: Follow-up

+Wolfsfeld et al. (2002) said that Prime Minister Rabin and King Hussein collaborated in selling the agreement to their people.
+The Knesset approved the agreement 92 to 3, but "The level of elite support in Jordan was considerably lower. ...
+[A] number of political parties and institutions were opposed to making peace with Israel."

 Following the agreements, Israel and Jordan opened their borders.
 Several border-crossings were erected, allowing tourists, businessmen and workers to travel between the two countries.
 Israeli tourists started to visit Jordan, many to see the sela ha'adom ("Red Rock") of Petra – a stone-carved city of the Nabataeans which had fascinated Israelis during the 1950s and 1960s, often luring adventurers to visit it secretly.

-On 4 November 1995 the Israeli Prime Minister Yitzhak Rabin was assassinated by a Jewish extremist, who aimed to undermine Rabin's peace efforts with the Palestinians.
+On 4 November 1995 the Israeli prime minister Yitzhak Rabin was assassinated by a Jewish extremist, who aimed to undermine Rabin's peace efforts with the Palestinians.
 Due to the close relationship forged with Rabin during the negotiations of the treaty, Hussein was invited to give a speech during Rabin's funeral in Jerusalem.
 This was the first time Hussein had been in Jerusalem since the 1967 war.
 Hussein drew parallels between Rabin's assassination and his grandfather's assassination in 1951: "We are not ashamed, nor are we afraid, nor are we anything but determined to continue the legacy for which my friend fell, as did my grandfather in this city when I was with him and but a boy."

-Jordan's signing of a peace treaty with Israel, and other issues, were met with disdain by Syria's president Hafez Al-Assad.
+Jordan received $698.4 million of debt relief from the US government from 1995 onwards.
+Jordan's signing of a peace treaty with Israel, and other issues, were met with disdain by Syria's president Hafez al-Assad.
 The CIA handed the King a detailed report in December 1995 warning him of a Syrian plot to assassinate him and his brother Hassan.
 A month later, the CIA sent Hussein another report warning Jordan of Iraqi plots to attack Western targets in Jordan to undermine Jordan's security due to its support for the Iraqi opposition.
 In Israel, Shimon Peres of the leftist Labor Party and Benjamin Netanyahu of the right-wing Likud party, were competing for the post of prime minister.
 Hussein's popularity in Israel had peaked after the peace treaty was signed, and he was expected to express support for a candidate.
 Hussein initially remained neutral, but later expressed support for Netanyahu.
 Efraim Halevy, then head of the Israeli intelligence agency (Mossad), claims that Hussein had preferred Netanyahu over Peres as he had deeply mistrusted the latter.
 The Israeli general election held on 29 May 1996 witnessed Netanyahu's ascension to the prime ministry.